vvoutilainen/dsenvs/condaenv.md

 ```

 This opens up Jupyter Lab in the browser.
 If Jupyter kernels for the environment were correctly set up, they will be visible on the launcher page.
 Test running *python.ipynb* (here with *dev2021* environment) in `dev2021_py` kernel and *R.ipynb* using `dev2021_py` kernel.
 Make sure you choose a correct kernel for each notebook (top-right corner).

-Common problems that might arise:

-- If Jupyter kernel dies/restarts when running *rpy2* commands, the reason might be that `R HOME` path is not set and *rpy2* does not find the R installation that came with the environment.
-In this case we need to add a path for R in this particular Python kernel:
-  - Find the *kernel.json* for Python Jupyter kernel (e.g. *~/jupyter/dev2021_py/kernel.json*)
-  - Add `"env": {"R_HOME":"/home/your/anaconda3/envs/my-env-name/lib/R"}`, see [this](https://stackoverflow.com/a/60869259/7037299).
-Also helpful might be [this](https://stackoverflow.com/questions/39347782/getting-segmentation-fault-core-dumped-error-while-importing-robjects-from-rpy2/53639407#53639407).
-- One problem with R in Jupyter notebooks might be that `.libPaths()` contains other library paths (from different standalone R versions) that precede the correct one of the `conda` environment.
-When this happens, wrong packages might be used on notebook loadout, and these packages cannot be reloaded.
-This can cause compatibility problems with other packages in the notebook instance.
-The solution I can recommend is to be pedantic about R packages management.
-In particular, do not install any R packages into Windows *HOME* path (usually *User/Documents*) where other R versions might pick them up from.
-Always use separate package folders (outside of *HOME*) for each R version!
-See more about R load-up in text *standalone_r.md*.
-- In theory, Python and R kernels of the new `conda` environment should be accessible in Jupyter when run from *base* `conda` environment, see [here](https://ipython.readthedocs.io/en/stable/install/kernel_install.html) under section *"you can make your IPython kernel in one env available to Jupyter in a different env"*.
-However, I have run to all kinds of problems with the R kernel, e.g. [this](https://github.com/IRkernel/IRkernel/issues/309), [this](https://github.com/jupyter/jupyter/issues/353), and R installation not being found when called from Python instance with *rpy2*.
-Thus, I have found it easier to use Jupyter Lab from within each `conda` environment.
-This is why we install Jupyter in every environment and not just in `base` as usually suggested (see e.g. discussion [here](https://stackoverflow.com/a/39623487/7037299)).
-Make sure to launch Jupyter from custom environment (e.g. first `conda activate dev2021`, and only then `jupyter lab`).

 ### Using R in RStudio